jakeee51/WYMMS/README.md

   * One user must utter a specific phrase.
 * Box that can be opened by robot arm
 * Open box to drop red rose petals upon uttering phrase
-* Light up circle of rope lights before or upon uttering phrase (possibly manually)
+* Light up circle of rope lights when both devices are in close proximity

 ### Components:
 - [ ] Robot Arm